Welcome to Heller Heritage on the Green

 A unifying initiative that brings together all Heritage Green institutions to celebrate Max and Trude Heller and their lasting impact on Greenville’s arts, culture, education, and community life.

-Guided by a vision for a more welcoming, accessible, and vibrant community space, this project will elevate Heritage Green’s position in Greenville as the city’s center for culture and arts in a beautiful and safe environment.
+Guided by a vision for a more welcoming and vibrant community space, this project will elevate Heritage Green’s position in Greenville as the city’s center for culture and arts in a beautiful and safe environment.

 Be a part of this meaningful tribute, and help us shape a brighter, more vibrant future for Greenville.